RogerBambinetti/musicxray-scrapper-nodejs/README.md

 [![Português](https://img.shields.io/badge/lang-portuguese-green.svg)](README.pt-br.md)

 ## Description
-Web scrapper to collect data from songs uploaded at https://www.musicxray.com.
-The goal is being able to find songs which aren't indexed by search engines.
+This web scraper collects data from songs uploaded to [MusicXray](https://www.musicxray.com).
+The goal is to find songs that are not indexed by search engines.

 ## Requirements